 “Why not?” asked the little girl, cocking her head in a coquettish way,

-“I guess ‘cause I thought you were my imagination.”
+“I guess ‘cause I thought you were all in my imagination.”

 Mari laughed at that.
-“Where’d you get a silly ideal like that?
+“Where’d you get a silly idea like that?
 We’ve been playing together since you were a little girl.”

-“I dunno,” said June, “I guess when I went away and you weren’t there, I figured you couldn’t possibly be real and I must have imagined you to escape my Poppa for a while.”
+“I dunno,” said June, “I guess when I went away and you didn’t come with me, I figured you couldn’t possibly be real and I must have imagined you to escape my Poppa for a while.”